Does My Pool Need Calcium? Complete Hardness Guide

 - Add slowly around the pool perimeter with the pump running

-- Never add more than 20 ppm per day to avoid localized high concentrations
+- Avoid adding more than 20 ppm per day in smaller pools to prevent localized high concentrations

 Lowering Calcium Hardness